-590 million people live below the poverty line in Sub-Saharan Africa.
+590 million people live below the poverty line in sub-Saharan Africa.

 You can change that!

-We believe that everyone should have the opportunity to create an income, so that they can afford to send their children to
+We believe everyone should have the opportunity to create an income, so they can afford to send their children to

 The Deki Story

-Deki ended up in an orphanage founded by the Dalai Lama.
-Vashti’s father, Johnny Richards, met her there and sponsored her through school.
-Vashti often heard him talk about Deki Dolkha and after his death, she decided to visit her in India.
+Deki Dolkha, was aged just 4, when she was put on the back of donkey cart by her parents and sent to India, in the hope that she would have a better chance in life.
+Deki ended up in an orphanage founded by the Dalai Lama and this is where Vashti’s father, Johnny Richards, met her and then sponsored her through school.
+Vashti often heard him talk about Deki Dolkha and after his death, she continued sending her money and eventually decided to visit her in India.

+Vashti believes that we can all learn from the enterprising spirit of Deki entrepreneurs.
 We all have big dreams, but we don’t all have the opportunity to make them happen.

 By investing in Deki you will support an entrepreneur to work their own way out of poverty.